linz/basemaps/docs/api/empty-tiles.md

 Pros:

-- ✔️ Supported in GIS ArcGIS/QGIS
+- ✔️ Supported in ArcGIS Pro and QGIS
-- ✔️ Supported by LeafLet, OpenLayers
+- ✔️ Supported by Leaflet and OpenLayers
 - ✔️ Supported by [HTTP RFC](https://www.rfc-editor.org/rfc/rfc9110.html#name-200-ok):  "server ought to return 204 No content"
 - ✔️ Recommended option from OGC Tile API